President and Camp Director

 for First Christian Church in Chickasha, OK.

-Pascal Garoute is a musician, composer, writer, actor, and stage manager.
-He holds a Bachelor’s Degree in Radio/Television Communication from Cameron University in Oklahoma.
-His artistic work spans a variety of different types including original songs, piano compositions, orchestral works, electronically produced music, an in-progress fully self-written musical, two in-progress fictional novels, an in-progress book of original fairy tales, and being the host and creator of an artist-revolved talk show.
+Pascal Garoute is a musician, composer, writer, actor, photographer, and stage manager.
+He holds a Bachelor’s Degree in Radio/Television Communication from Cameron University in Oklahoma and currently attends Berklee College of Music, studying Electronic Production and Design and Video Game Scoring.
+His artistic work spans a variety of different types including original songs, piano compositions, orchestral works, electronically produced music, an in-progress fully self-written musical, two in-progress fictional novels, and an in-progress book of original mythical tales.
 As well as working on his own individual endeavors, he has served as the Stage Manager for many theatrical productions, working with both youth and adult shows.
 Pascal loves to embrace collaboration with other artists, and it is his wish to always be a part of the worldwide artistic driving force that will continuously create a positive impact on the world.
 One of his greatest joys is knowing when artists are living out their passions and doing what they love.

 Pit Musician, RA